kyouko-taiga/Diesel/README.md

 ## TL;DR;

-The following example defines a parser an IPv4 address.
+The following example defines a parser for IPv4 addresses.

 ```swift
 // A digit is a character representing a number.